peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 the given entity (possibly performing Federation Entity Discovery to do so),
 then:

-* Verifies that the requested domain names match the FQDN contained within the `sub` parameter of the requestor's Entity Configuration.
-For example, if the `sub` parameter within the Entity Configuration contains the value `https://requestor.example.com/oidc/rp`, the extracted FQDN is then `requestor.example.com`.
-Since the Entity Configuration can contain at most one FQDN, this effectively means that this challenge type works with requests for a single domain name only.
+* Verifies that the requested `openid-federation` value matches the `sub` parameter of the requestor's Entity Configuration.
+Since the Entity Configuration can contain at most one Entity Identifier, this effectively means this challenge type works with requests for a single Federation Entity only.

 * Verifies that the `sig` field of the payload includes a valid JWS over the challenge token, signed with one of the keys published in the requestor's